davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 ## Car-centric design

 ## Quality
+> To seek the timeless way we must first know the quality without a name.
+There is a central quality which is the root criterion of life and spirit in a man, a town, a building, or a wilderness.
+This quality is objective and precise, but it cannot be named.
+>
+>  - Christopher Alexander

 ## Architecture
+> The specific patterns, out of which a building or a town is made
+> may be alive or dead.
+To the extent they are alive, they let our inner
+> forces loose, and, set us free; but when they are dead they keep
+> us locked in inner conflict.
+>
+>  - Christopher Alexander

 > The world of utility and the world of beauty are not separate realms.
 >
 >  - Soetsu Yanagi, The Beauty of Everyday Things

 ## Sameness
+> He woke once more to external reality, looked round him, knew what he saw - knew it, with a sinking sense of horror and disgust, for the recurrent delirium of his days and nights, the nightmare of swarming indistinguishable sameness.
+>
+>  - Aldous Huxley, Brave New World

 ## Lack of dark spaces
 “Work stops at sunset.
 Darkness falls over the building site.
 The sky is filled with stars.
 "There is the blueprint," they say.” - Italo Calvino